bedmison/OpenDSA/RST/en/CS3slides/Indexing.rst

    * The most commonly implemented form of the B-Tree is the B+-Tree.

-   * Internal nodes of the B+-Tree do not store record -- only key values to guild the search.
+   * Internal nodes of the B+-Tree do not store record -- only key values to guide the search.

    * Leaf nodes store records or pointers to records.